 Alison Proudlock’s new exhibition at Thomas Tosh features both original work and limited editions prints, that take the viewer on a journey through the seasons.

 An artist driven to paint, Alison captures the changing months masterfully.
-The lush hues of green in her spring and summer scenes, brilliant blue sky days, coastal sunsets, school holiday beach scenes, becalmed harbours, the different tones of bluebell woods, glades of light and yellow rapeseed, and gates opening onto bright pastures.
+The lush hues of green in her spring and summer scenes, brilliant blue sky days, coastal sunsets, school holiday beach scenes, local fetes, becalmed harbours, the different tones of bluebell woods, glades of light and yellow rapeseed, and gates opening onto bright pastures.

 Alison’s work covers scenes both here in Nithsdale and Dumfries and Galloway as a whole, and further North.